ehrpg/qstar/docs/character.md

 |----------------|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|
 | Skill modifier |   -3 |   -2 |   -2 |   -1 |   -1 |   +0 |   +1 |   +1 |   +2 |   +2 |   +3 |

-Every character has 12 points to spend between the four abilities upon creation.
+Every character has 12 ability points to spend between the four abilities upon creation.
 Each ability has the initial value of 0.
 Points can only be added, not subtracted from the ability.
 Abilities can **never** be higher than 5.
 Some races also reduce the maximum value for certain abilities.

 <div class="col-layout-start"></div>